Morgan & Morgan: Lawsuits

-In December 2024, Morgan & Morgan initiated a lawsuit on behalf of 18-year-old Bryce Martinez from Pennsylvania, alleging that eleven major food manufacturers, such as Coca-Cola, PepsiCo, and Nestlé, had caused his Type 2 diabetes and fatty liver disease through the promotion of addictive ultra-processed foods.
-The case, filed in Philadelphia, claims the companies intentionally created harmful products without adequate health warnings.
+In December of that year, Morgan & Morgan initiated a lawsuit on behalf of 18-year-old Bryce Martinez from Pennsylvania, alleging that eleven major food manufacturers, including Coca-Cola, PepsiCo, and Nestlé, contributed to his Type 2 diabetes and fatty liver disease through the promotion of addictive ultra-processed foods.
+The case, filed in Philadelphia, alleged that the companies intentionally created harmful products without adequate health warnings.